 Building healthy relationships requires co-regulation between two nervous systems before any communication strategy, conflict resolution technique, or emotional disclosure can produce lasting results.
 Most relationship advice targets behavioral outputs — what to say during arguments, how to express needs, when to compromise — without addressing the neurobiological foundation those behaviors depend on.

-After 26 years of clinical practice, I can state this with certainty: two people with regulated nervous systems who have never read a relationship book will build a healthier bond than two people who have memorized every communication framework but whose systems are locked in chronic threat detection.
+After 26 years of neuroscience-based practice, I can state this with certainty: two people with regulated nervous systems who have never read a relationship book will build a healthier bond than two people who have memorized every communication framework but whose systems are locked in chronic threat detection.

 The infrastructure comes first.
 The skills operate on top of it.